 that Books is now available in Spain, as well.
 Yay for reading!

 Not a bad week for German Android fans.
 First on the map in Europe with the recently-reviewed LG Optimus 4X HD, and now the release of books for sale in the Google Play store.
 The soccer team's not doing too badly, either.

 Posted today on its Google+ account, Google Play announced the availability of book purchases effective immediately in Germany, including plenty of German-language bestsellers.
-Unfortunately their German-speaking neighbors of Austria and Switzerland have been left out in the cold with no way to get their deutschsprachige literary groove on, but this is Read More
+Read More

 The ridiculous and wasteful patent war continues, with a German court confirming that Apple has filed two new suits against Samsung.
 The first is against 10 phones including the SGSII, and the second against 5 tablets.
 Details are light at the moment, but evidently Apple is using these two (unsurprisingly very vague) patents in the smartphone suit:

 Yes, seriously - their patents are basically for a shape.
 Readers familiar with the current lawsuit situation in the tech world know the situation is violently out of control, and close followers of AP have heard my thoughts on just how hypocritical and ridiculous Apple is.
 Read More

 If you haven't heard, Germany has pretty much become the hotspot for smartphone and tablet patent litigation.
 Most recently, HTC has been hitting headlines in its ongoing battle against IPCom, an intellectual property firm.
 IPCom claims that HTC's smartphones violate a number of its patents in the realm of 3G GSM technology.
 HTC says that the last time it made a phone which might have violated those patents was in 2009, and that it has since developed a workaround which does not infringe on IPCom's patents.
 Read More